 To keep your home from drying out, make sure it’s well insulated.
 “The more air leaks you have in your doors, windows, crawl spaces, and weather stripping, the more dry, cold outdoor air comes into the home,” Allan says.
 “Then the furnace has to work harder, making it harder to control humidity in the house.
 Insulating well is good for your monthly energy bill but also could help reduce your chances of getting sick.”

-If you suspect the humidity in your home is too low—and again, even if your house is sealed well, if the heat has been on for a while, it probably is — first buy a hygrometer to test it.
+If you suspect the humidity in your home is too low — and again, even if your house is sealed well, if the heat has been on for a while, the humidity probably is too low — first buy a hygrometer to test it.
 These instruments are sold at most hardware stores or on Amazon, often for under $20.
-If the humidity level reads below 30 percent, then consider buying a humidifier, which shoots a fine mist of water into the air to bump up the moisture level.
+If the humidity level reads below 30%, then consider buying a humidifier, which shoots a fine mist of water into the air to bump up the moisture level.
 There are console units, which are generally bigger, stay parked in one spot, and can treat the air of a large space, as well as tabletop humidifiers, which are smaller and easier to move from room to room.
 Depending on the size and layout of your house, you might need more than one unit.

 When it comes to flu protection, humidifiers have been proven to help.
-Reiman ran a fascinating study a few winters ago in which her team installed humidifiers in two preschool classrooms to raise the humidity level to between 42 percent and 45 percent.
+Reiman ran a fascinating study a few winters ago in which her team installed humidifiers in two preschool classrooms to raise the humidity level to between 42% and 45%.
 They left two other classrooms untreated.
 Then, along with tracking the number of kids who reported flu symptoms that year, the researchers collected air samples from each classroom and swabbed wooden blocks, markers, playdough utensils, and other surfaces the tots touched.

 The Indoor Air Problem: Too-Humid Air

 With humidity, too much of a good thing is very, very bad.
-Although indoor air above 50 percent humidity is more common in the Southeastern U.S., it can happen anywhere that gets hot and humid in the summertime — or whenever a home’s air conditioning system isn’t working properly.
-Basements, bathrooms, and very small spaces can see humidity levels creep.
+Although indoor air above 50% humidity is more common in the Southeastern U.S., it can happen anywhere that gets hot and humid in the summertime — or whenever a home’s air conditioning system isn’t working properly.
+Basements, bathrooms, and very small spaces can see humidity levels creep too high.

 How to Fix It